Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 #colbreak()
 == ST Plot Points
-When an ST activates a hitch, or when a PC gains a #pp from using _*Hinder*_ or a Limit, those plot points come from an infinite pile of plot points no one at the table needs to worry about monitoring or controlling.
+When an ST activates a hitch, or when a PC gains a #pp from using #sfx[Hinder] or a Limit, those plot points come from an infinite pile of plot points no one at the table needs to worry about monitoring or controlling.
 When players activate a ST opportunity, these #pp go back to that pile.

 However, when the ST wants to spend plot points to help a STC, they instead spend dice from their peril pool.

+#colbreak()
 === Extra Effects
 When you want to achieve multiple outcomes from a single roll (including affecting more than one target), you can do so by spending plot points to keep extra effect dice beyond the first.